-(c)(1) Risks entailed by Fund units
+1) Risks entailed by fund units

 Investing in fund units is a form of investment that is characterised by the principle of risk diversification.
-However, the risks associated with investing in fund units - particularly as a result of the Fund's investment policy, the assets held in the Fund and the transactions in the units - cannot be excluded.
+However, it cannot be excluded that there will be risks entailed from investing in fund units, particularly as a result of the Fund's investment policy, the assets held in the Fund and transactions in the units.
 With regard to their risks and rewards, fund units are comparable to securities, and possibly in combination with the instruments and techniques employed.